dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

 --log-level log_level

+   *Optional*.
 Only display logs at or above ths level.

    :Aliases: ``-l``
    :Choices: ``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``
+   :Default: ``INFO``

 --fake-device-config fake_device_config

+   *Optional*.
 Path to TOML configuration file for fake devices.
 For use in tests and demos.

    :Aliases: ``-f``
    :Type: file